magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Backoffice URL (MOM only)

-URL must begin with “https://” **.** It will typically be in the format: merchant name +“.mcom.magento.com/admin/login”, example, "https://luma.mcom.magento.com/admin/login".
+URL must begin with “https://”.
+It will typically be in the format: merchant name +“.mcom.magento.com/admin/login”, example, "https://luma.mcom.magento.com/admin/login".

 You can also put the direct link related to your issue.

 #### CC

-Emails of the persons whom you want to follow your ticket (for example, *first@e.mail* ).
+Emails of the persons whom you want to follow your ticket (for example, *first@e.mail*).

-You may add emails of the persons who do not have a Magento or a Zendesk account; these persons are still able to contribute to the conversation in your ticket.
+You may add emails of the persons who do not have an Adobe Commerce or a Zendesk account; these persons are still able to contribute to the conversation in your ticket.

 To add several emails to CC: